isomerpages/mse-sggreenplan/_key-focus-areas/0-overview.md

 		Against sea level rise, we are developing new solutions and better understanding of our coastlines.
 We will put in place the physical defences to protect our coastlines along City-East Coast, around Lim Chu Kang, Sungei Kadut, and Jurong Island.<br/><br/>
 		We are building up our national resilience for the future.<br/><br/>
 		Lying one degree north of the Equator, Singapore will always be hot and humid, but we don’t want temperatures to be unbearably high.<br/><br/>
-		Urban heat is all around us, for example, the kind that you feel while standing behind an air-conditioner.
-We will moderate the rise in urban heat by increasing greenery and piloting the use of cool paint on building facades.<br/><br/>
+		We will moderate temperature rise in Singapore through a science-based roadmap to mitigate the Urban Heat Island effect.
+We will work with researchers and industries.
+Besides increasing greenery, we will pilot the use of cool materials.<br/><br/>
 		We are increasing local food production, to make our food supply more resilient.
-We have announced our 30-by-30 target – to produce 30% of our nutritional needs by 2030 locally.
-We will do this in partnership with a vibrant agri-food industry and our communities.</p>
+We have announced our 30-by-30 target – to sustainably produce 30% of our nutritional needs by 2030 locally.
+We will do this in partnership with a vibrant agri-food industry and our communities.<br/><br/>
+		After COVID-19, Singaporeans have developed a strong interest to support local produce, and want to grow their own food in their homes and community farms.</p>
 	</div>
 </div>